plotly/plotly.py/doc/python/renderers.md

 It is also possible to set the default renderer using a system environment variable.
 At startup, `plotly.py` checks for the existence of an environment variable named `PLOTLY_RENDERER`.
 If this environment variable is set to the name of an available renderer, this renderer is set as the default.

 #### Overriding The Default Renderer
-It is also possible to override the default renderer temporarily by passing the name of an available renderer as the `renderer` keyword argument to the `show()` method.
-Here is an example of displaying a figure using the `svg` renderer (described below) without changing the default renderer.
+You can override the default renderer temporarily by passing the name of an available renderer as the `renderer` keyword argument to a figure's `show()` method.
+For example, to use the `svg` renderer (described later) without changing the default renderer, set `renderer="svg"`:

 ```python
 import plotly.graph_objects as go